-- time of day the odour occurs;
+- The time of day the odour occurs.

-- the type of smell and its effects;
+- The type of smell and its effects.

-Odour problems we can investigate...
+Odour problems we can investigate

-- accumulations of waste
+- Accumulations of waste that produce odour.

-- odour from industrial, trade or business premises, including premises such as restaurants and takeaways
+- Odour from industrial, trade, or business premises, including premises such as restaurants and takeaways.

 If the source is a commercial premises, such as a restaurant, we cannot enforce any changes if the business has already adopted best practicable methods to reduce the odour.